 DISH Network Spectrum.
 DISH Network has directly invested over \$11 billion to acquire certain wireless spectrum licenses and related assets.
-These wireless spectrum licenses are subject to certain interim and final build-out requirements.
-In March 2017, DISH Network notified the Federal Communications Commission ("FCC") that it plans to deploy a next-generation 5G-capable network, focused on supporting narrowband Internet of Things ("IoT").
-The first phase of the network deployment will be completed by March 2020, with subsequent phases to be completed thereafter.
+These wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.
+In March 2017, DISH Network notified the Federal Communications Commission ("FCC") that it plans to deploy a next-generation 5G-capable network, focused on supporting narrowband Internet of Things ("IoT"), which is the first phase of its network deployment ("First Phase").
+DISH Network expects to complete the First Phase by March 2020, with subsequent phases to be completed thereafter.
+As of June 30, 2019, DISH Network had entered into vendor contracts with multiple parties for, among other things, base stations, chipsets, modules, tower leases, the core network, radio frequency ("RF") design, and deployment services for the First Phase.
+Among other things, initial RF design in connection with the First Phase is now complete, DISH Network has secured certain tower sites, and they are in the process of identifying and securing additional tower sites.
+The core network has been installed and commissioned.
+DISH Network installed the first base stations on sites in 2018, and it plans to continue deployment until complete.
 DISH Network currently expects expenditures for its wireless projects to be between \$500 million and \$1.0 billion through 2020.
-DISH Network currently expects expenditures for the second phase of its network deployment to be approximately \$10.0 billion.
-As of September 30, 2018, DISH Network had entered into vendor contracts with multiple parties for, among other things, base stations, chipsets, modules, tower leases, the core network, radio frequency ("RF") design, and deployment services.
-Among other things, initial RF design in connection with the first phase of the network deployment is now complete, and DISH Network is in the process of identifying and securing tower sites.
-The core network has been installed and commissioned.
-Based on DISH Network's vendors' current forecast, it plans to install the first base stations on sites later this year, and to continue deployment until complete.
+DISH Network expects the second phase of its network deployment ("Second Phase") to follow once the 3GPP Release 16 is standardized and as it plans for its other spectrum holdings develop, DISH Network plans to upgrade and expand its network to full 5G to support new use cases.
+DISH Network currently expects expenditures for the Second Phase to be approximately \$10 billion.
 DISH Network will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.
 Depending on the nature and scope of such commercialization, build-out, integration efforts, and regulatory compliance, any such investments or partnerships could vary significantly.
 In addition, as DISH Network considers its options for the commercialization of its wireless spectrum, it will incur significant additional expenses and will have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
 DISH Network may also determine that additional wireless spectrum licenses may be required to commercialize its wireless business and to compete with other wireless service providers.

 In connection with the development of DISH Network's wireless business, including, without limitation, the efforts described above, we have made cash distributions to partially finance these efforts to date and may make additional cash distributions to finance, in whole or in part, DISH Network's future efforts.
-See Note 12 in the Notes to our Condensed Consolidated Financial Statements for further information regarding our dividends to DISH Orbital Corporation ("DOC").
+See Note 16 in the Notes to our Annual Report on Form 10-K for the year ended December 31, 2018 for further information regarding our dividends to DISH Orbital Corporation ("DOC").
 There can be no assurance that DISH Network will be able to develop and implement a business model that will realize a return on these wireless spectrum licenses or that DISH Network will be able to profitably deploy the assets represented by these wireless spectrum licenses.